 Give Lively nonprofit members can add PayPal, but only as an optional additional donation-processing method.
 At the present time, it can't be the sole payment processor, since it can only be used for one-time donations.
 Thus, PayPal will only process donations when the donors' selected payment method is PayPal.
 All other payment methods (credit/debit, ACH etc.) will be processed via Stripe.
 In the near future, we will be adding the option to process recurring monthly donations too.

 To manage ACH/direct debit, we work with Plaid, a financial technology that enables users to interact with their bank accounts.
-ACH/direct debit transfers are processed by Stripe.
+ACH/direct debit transfers are processed by Stripe and must first be enabled through Stripe.

 As described above, we partner with Stripe and PayPal (two industry-leading payment providers) to manage donations.
 Stripe and PayPal charge a small transaction fee for each donation.
 As fees are always subject to change at any time by the independent services, always verify directly with the services themselves for the latest updates.